 The Wish List feature is one of my favorite Audible features.
 If you come across an Audible book that catches your interest, add it to the Wish List.
 This will ensure three things

-• You will not forget about the title that intrigued you
+- You will not forget about the title that intrigued you

-• You do not have to buy a title NOW when you have plenty of unfinished audiobooks in your library
+- You do not have to buy a title NOW when your account’s library is cluttered with plenty of unfinished audiobooks

-• You will be notified if your wish list titles go on a sale, offer, or deal so you can acquire them at a discounted price
+- You will be notified if your wish list titles go on a sale, offer, or deal so you can acquire them at a discounted price

 The Wish List feature is perfect for keeping track of the books that you want to listen to in the future.
-If a book catches your interest and you do not have time to listen or credits to buy, definitely add it to your Wish List.
+If a book catches your interest and you do not have time to listen or credits to buy, add it to your Wish List.

 To add a book to your wish list on the Audible app, go to the book details page and tap on More Options > Add to Wish List.